yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/IMPLEMENT_WITH_YOUR_DATASETS.md

 1. **Market dataset**: reuse `scripts/build_market_dataset.py` to generate your symbol’s feature parquet (ensures consistent `ret_next` and `y_dir` labels).
 2. **RSS aggregation**: ingest feeds via `scripts/rss_to_parquet.py` (or your own collectors).
 The blender builder depends on daily coverage ≥80 % and minute spike share ≥5e-4.
 3. **Blender matrix**: run `scripts/build_blender_matrix.py`, pointing `--base-dir` / `--tcn-dir` at the calibrated models to backfill probabilities and engineered RSS features.
 Capture forward audit windows (e.g., Oct 2025) into a dedicated matrix with predictions so you can compare training vs inference gates later.
+   - The stride you select (or that the builder infers) doubles as the blender gate smoothing window and will be persisted as `gate_smoothing_stride` in the resulting report.

 ## Step 2 – Base Learner
 - Train with relaxed gate defaults: